BobDotCom/oprf-asset-updater/README.md

   update:
     # Needs to be a UNIX system
     runs-on: ubuntu-latest
-    # Needs permission to write files in order to update them
+    # Needs permission to write files to update them
     permissions:
       contents: write
     steps: